 Don’t fret about an intro

 If you’re imagining what you’ll say to the president or White House staff when you finally come face to face, don’t worry, they have people on hand to make your introduction.
 In any formal receiving line, the White House will have you write down your information on a card, including your name, title, and hometown.
 Upon meeting the president or host, an official White House greeter will “announce” you so you can just smile in case you get so nervous you forget your own name.
-These proven tips will help you make a good impression.

 When in doubt, look for someone in uniform